Capblancq/RDA-landscape-genomics/README.md

 This repository gathers code that uses Redundancy Analysis (RDA) to analyze genomic data in a landscape genetics context.

-1. RDA_landscape_genetics.Rmd is a brief tutorial of the various RDA-based approaches reviwed in XX (DOI: XX)
+1. RDA_landscape_genetics.Rmd is a tutorial of the various RDA-based approaches reviwed in XX (DOI: XX)

 2. RDA_landscape_genetics.R is the script used to conduct the analyses and produce the figures of the study described in XX (DOI: XX)